 Planet, people and profit – the beneficiaries of sustainable forest management

 The more the outcomes of SFM are studied and understood, the greater and more varied the benefits are seen to be.
 Nowhere more so than in tropical forestry.
 The profits from SFM are environmental, social and commercial.
-Below you find an overview of reports proving the impacts of SFM.
+A good source of reports proving the impacts is conservationeffectiveness.org.
+Below you find an overview the most important reports.

 Reports on the impact of SFM